DreamweaverDSD/DSD/README.md

-# This is the page for distributed development of software of TAQ program of computer of Jilin University.
+# This is the page for GUI team of distributed development of software between JLU and UTAD.
 Hello, everyone!

 [This is the organization of our group on GitHub.](https://github.com/TAQ2023DSD)